Are you new to search engine optimization and don’t really know where to start? Here are top 14 basic SEO tips for beginners.

 7. Image Tag Alt Attribute

-Images are essential third factor for content optimization.
+Images are an essential factor for content optimization.
 In this fast paced environment, visual materials are quick to process and appeal more to users compared to endless paragraphs of text.

-Why should be label our image tag with alt attributes?
+Why should we label our image tag with alt attributes?
 The alt text describes what the image is or what is in the image.
 Every image should have a description in their alt attribute.
 These descriptions are important mainly for the blind or visually challenged because they require a special computer or software that reads text aloud.
 In addition, if the image is not seen or loaded, the description is still there letting them know what the picture was.
+Also, for search engines the alt text of an image is essential to extract the keywords and to index the image correctly.

 For example, if you right click on the image to the left, you can inspect it to check if there is a description for the alt attribute.
 The HTML tag looks like this <img src=”photos.png” alt=”polaroids”>.